 Training for Hyrox?
-The Best Nutrition for Peak Performance
+This is the Best Nutrition for Peak Performance

-Whether you're participating in a Hyrox for the first time or aiming to beat your personal record, targeted nutrition and supplements can elevate your performance to the next level.
-In this blog, we explain exactly what your body needs before, during, and after a Hyrox race.
-This ensures you start with energy, strength, and focus – and finish just as strong!
+Whether you're participating in a Hyrox for the first time or aiming to beat your personal best: targeted nutrition can elevate your performance.
+In this blog, we'll tell you exactly what your body needs before, during, and after a Hyrox race.
+So that you appear at the start full of energy, strength, and focus – and finish just as strong!

 What is a Hyrox?

-Hyrox is an indoor fitness competition where you run eight times for 1 kilometre, interspersed with eight fixed workouts.
+Hyrox is an indoor fitness competition where you run eight times 1 kilometre, interspersed with eight fixed workouts.
 Think sled push, burpees, rowing, and wall balls.
-It's a combination of strength, endurance, and perseverance.
-Unlike CrossFit, the format of Hyrox is always the same, allowing you to measure and improve your performance consistently.
-Whether you're participating in Hyrox in Rotterdam, Amsterdam, or anywhere else globally, the course is always identical.
+It is a combination of strength, endurance, and perseverance.
+Unlike CrossFit, for instance, the format of Hyrox is always the same.
+This allows you to effectively measure and improve your performance.
+Whether you're participating in Hyrox in Rotterdam, Amsterdam, or elsewhere globally, the course is always identical.

 Hyrox is accessible to athletes of all levels.
 You can participate solo or as a duo, in the Open or Pro division.
-Good to know: you don't need to qualify, and there is no time limit.
-Over 98% of participants finish the race.
+Good to know: you don't need to qualify and there's no time limit.
+Over 98% of participants finish.
 Ready to race?

 What to Bring to a Hyrox?